kaanalptkn/tinypaws-p4-ka/README.md

 ## Contact us

-* On this site a simple form allow user to contact fitness studio to book a space or make any other enquiry.
+* On this site a simple form allow the user to contact a fitness studio to book a space or make any other inquiry.

 ## Log out

-* In this section user can log out anytime, when you log out the page will you direct to all recipes page automatically.
+* In this section users can log out anytime, when you log out the page will you direct to the all recipes page automatically.

 [Back to Table of contents](#table-of-contents)